JohannesFischer/my-fabulous-ss-login/README.md

 ## Install ##

-Simply copy the content of the mytheme folder and you're done.
+Simply copy the content of the mytheme folder to your theme folder and you're done.
 Don't forget to flush.

 ![Screenshot](https://raw.github.com/JohannesFischer/my-fabulous-ss-login/master/screenshot.png)